Information Transmission using the Nonlinear Fourier Transform, Part III: Spectrum Modulation: Origin of Capacity Limits in WDM Optical Networks

-Fiber-optic communication systems use wavelength-division multiplexing to transmit information.
+Fiber-optic communication systems often use wavelength-division multiplexing to transmit information.
 Similar to frequency-division multiplexing, information is multiplexed in distinct wavelengths.
-This helps to separate the signals of different users in a network, when they have to share the same links between different nodes.
+This helps to separate the signals of different users in a network, where they have to share the same links between different nodes.

 Fig.~\ref{fig:fiber-system} shows the system model of a link in an optical fiber network between a source and a destination.
 There are $N$ fiber spans between multiple users at the transmitter (TX) and multiple users at the receiver (RX).
 The signal of some of these users is destined to a receiver other than the RX shown in Fig.\ref{fig:fiber-system}.
-As a result, at the end of each span there is a ROADM that may drop the signal of some of the users or, if there are unused frequency bands, add the signal of potential external users.
-We are interested in evaluating the per degree-of-freedom capacity (bits/s/Hz) of the fiber link from the transmitter (TX) to the receiver (RX).
+As a result, at the end of each span there is a reconfigurable optical add-drop multiplexer (ROADM) that may drop the signal of some of the users or, if there are unused frequency bands, add the signal of potential external users.
+We are interested in evaluating the per degree-of-freedom capacity (bits/s/Hz) of the optical fiber link from the transmitter to the receiver.